enkidevs/curriculum/python/core/control-structures/py-practice-flow-control.md

 ---
 ## Exercise

-Practice `flow control` in python.
-What you need to do is to press

 Click *Launch Exercise* to open Codewars.

 On the website you will find a description of the exercise.
 Read this description carefully.